connexcs/docs/docs/customer/routing.md

     Use an RTP Proxy if you don't want your customers to know your providers.

 !!!
 Warning "When should I avoid using RTP Proxy?"
-    You have other equipment in your SIP set-up which will act as a Media Relay or you want to run a test to see if audio problems are related to the ConnexCS Cloud Switch.
+    You have other equipment in your SIP set-up which will act as a Media Relay or you want to run a test to see if audio problems are related to the ConnexCS switch.

 + **Call Recording**
 This feature is not currently available.

 ### Strategy
-Part of RTP Proxy, calls are passed based on the routing strategy you set.
-For advanced routing, click the **`+`** to select a predefined Routing Strategy, and set the Prefix.
+For advanced routing, click the **`+`** to select a [Prefix Set](https://docs.connexcs.com/setup/advanced/prefix-set/) and assign a [Routing Strategy](https://docs.connexcs.com/routing-strategy/).
+This gives you greater control over how routes are selected for a given customer.

+### Notes

++ **Public Notes**: Notes entered here are displayed on the Customer Portal when logged in.
++ **Private Notes**: These will display to the customer in the Control Panel.

 ## Disabled Routes
 Routes highlighted in red on the customer Routing page are disabled.
 To enable them, open the route, click **Enabled**, then **`Save`**.